 GoPro’s QuickCapture feature is designed as a one-press way to power the camera up and start shooting immediately.
 There are a few tricks to using it, though.

-Wondering whether you can run the GoPro HERO9, HERO8, HERO7, HERO6, and HERO5 Black with external power without having the internal battery installed?
-Yes, you can.
+Wondering whether you can run your GoPro with external power without having the internal battery installed?
+What’s known as pass-through power?
+In many models, yes, you can.
+Here’s a rundown.

 If you’re getting an error message on your computer when you try to open a video shot on the GoPro HERO9, HERO8, HERO7, or HERO6 Black, it might be because it isn’t compatible with the HEVC (H.265) codec used in some of those cameras’ video modes.
 Here are some workarounds.